 1. eco-kids eco-dough – the natural version of play dough, OR you can make your own play-dough and store it in old food containers or jars that you have decorated or covered in fabric or paper.
 I personally like the eco-dough because it has a nice texture and is free of toxins like artificial colorings.

-3. Any type of organic, and/or eco friendly toys.
-My favorite ones come from Apple Park, Green Toys and North Star Toys (no, I am not being paid by these companies, I just love them!).
+3. Any type of organic, and/or eco-friendly toys.
+My favorite ones come from Apple Park, Green Toys and North Star Toys (Iam not affiliated with these companies, I just love them!).
 Here are some examples…

 IDEAS FOR INFANTS or YOUNG TODDLERS